huaxiaoliu/huaxiaoliu.github.io/_pages/about.md

 NEWS
 ======
+2025/03      Our reasearch paper was published by ICSE25：Software Engineering in Practice (SEIP)

 2024/10      Our reasearch paper was accepted by IEEE Transactions on Software Engineering(TSE)

-2024/9      Two reasearch papers were published on ACM Transactions on Design Automation of Electronic Systems(TODAES) and Information and Software Technology(IST)
+2024/09      Two reasearch papers were published on ACM Transactions on Design Automation of Electronic Systems(TODAES) and Information and Software Technology(IST)

-2024/6      Our reasearch paper was accepted by IEEE Transactions on Software Engineering(TSE)
+2024/06      Our reasearch paper was accepted by IEEE Transactions on Software Engineering(TSE)

 2023/11     Two reasearch papers were accepted by IEEE Transactions on Software Engineering(TSE)

 2023/10     One reasearch paper was accepted by ACM Transactions on Software Engineering and Methodology(TOSEM)

-2023/9      Our reasearch paper was published on IEEE Transactions on Software Engineering(TSE)
+2023/09      Our reasearch paper was published on IEEE Transactions on Software Engineering(TSE)

-2023/9      New paper accepted at Expert Systems with Applications
+2023/09      New paper accepted at Expert Systems with Applications

-2023/6      New paper accepted at Information and Software Technology
+2023/06      New paper accepted at Information and Software Technology

-2023/3      New paper accepted at Science of Computer Programming
+2023/03      New paper accepted at Science of Computer Programming

 Representative academic papers published
 ======
+**Agent for User: Testing Multi-User Interactive Features in TikTok**
+ICSE 2025 SE In Practice (SEIP)(CCF-A SEIP Track) [PDF](https://conf.researchr.org/details/icse-2025/icse-2025-software-engineering-in-practice/56/Agent-for-User-Testing-Multi-User-Interactive-Features-in-TikTok)
+Authors: Sidong Feng, Changhao Du, **Huaxiao Liu**, Qingnan Wang, Zhengwei Lv, Gang Huo, Xu Yang, Chunyang Chen

 **Don’t Confuse!
 Redrawing GUI Navigation Flow in Mobile Apps for Visually Impaired Users**
-IEEE Transactions on Software Engineering(2024.10 online CCF-A) [PDF](https://ieeexplore.ieee.org/document/10732009)
+IEEE Transactions on Software Engineering(2024.12 CCF-A) [PDF](https://ieeexplore.ieee.org/document/10732009)
 Authors: Zhang Mengxi, **Liu Huaxiao***, Zhou Yuheng, Chen Chunyang, Huang Pei, Zhao Jian

 **Improving Issue-PR Link Prediction via Knowledge-aware Heterogeneous Graph Learning.**